davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theTower/KolynChambers.md

 "We'll have to live with that, I suppose," said {{playerName}}
 {{/if-has-flag}}
 {{/if-has-not-flag}}
-{{/if-has-flag}}

 The girl stepped out of the shadows and smiled to her guests.

 "I imagine you're pretty tired.
 We have warm beds for you.
 Would you come with me?"

 They got up and stretched, feeling the weight of the day pulling them down.
-The girl went to the stairs and gestured them to follow her up.